electinth/election-live/README.md

 After the election, we have more than 100,000 simultaneous active users watching the counting progress live (updated every 1 minute).
 In total, 1.5 million users visited the website on the election day.

-The website runs on a single DigitalOcean machine which costs \$10/mo, with CloudFlare in front.
+The website runs on a single DigitalOcean machine which costs \$10/mo, serving static files on Apache Web Server, with CloudFlare in front.
+With a good `Cache-Control` setting, we were able to have 99% cache rate.

 1. We generated a static site (using Gatsby), so, there’s no need to run server-side code, as everything is pre-built by the CI.